hundredrabbits/Pino/XOXO.md

 ## Talk

-### The Setup
+### 1 The Setup

 Living and working from a sailboat as we travel around the world, making open source tools and games.

+We are digital nomads, living aboard a sailboat.
+Since February 2016, we have sailed 28'810km through 11 countries, making open-source tools, games, recipes, and videos.
+We embarked in this lifestyle experiment to stay creative, and to reduce our impact on the world

-- Intro, together we make games, books, tools and toys — On the ocean.
+1.1 **Intro**, together we make games, books, tools and toys — On the ocean.
-- This is Pino, our home and studio, spaceship.
+1.2 **Pino**, our home and studio, spaceship.
-- We wanted to stay put, but Wanderlust.
+1.3 **Trip** We wanted to stay put, but Wanderlust.
 Margaritas, then suddenly Japan.
-  - Sucked into a 5 years adventure.
+Sucked into a 5 years adventure.
 Inertia.
-- But we knew nothing about nothing.
+1.4 **Learn**, but we knew nothing about nothing.
+Parental disbelief.
-- Discovering youtube sailing channels, "What, you can do that?!".
+1.5 **Inspiration**, Discovering youtube sailing channels, "What, you can do that?!".
-- Parental disbelief.

-### The Conflict
+### 2 The Conflict

 A collection of moments on the joys and difficulties of living away from internet and power.